 Systems Programming

 This course looks at details of how operating systems and applications interact.
 We study compilers, linkers, loaders, how system calls are organized, low level memory management.
-This course also looks at low level data structure implementations in machine level languages like C. We study the storage of data on file systems including storage structures used in database systems.
+This course also looks at low level data structure implementations in machine level languages like C. Storage of data on file systems including storage structures used in database systems are also discussed.
+Case studies, hands-on learning, and real-world problem-solving exercises will be included in the pedagogy to assist students obtain the skills needed for employment.

 Theory of Computation